Car shipping from Houston, TX to Seattle, WA

 Distance

-The Houston to Seattle route covers approximately 2,350 miles, making it one of the longer cross-country shipments.
-This distance directly impacts your shipping cost, as carriers factor in fuel, driver time, and vehicle wear.
-Expect to pay more than shorter regional moves, but the per-mile rate actually decreases on longer hauls like this one.
+Houston to Seattle spans approximately 2,350 miles, making it one of the longer cross-country routes.
+This distance directly impacts your shipping cost—you're looking at a multi-day journey that requires more fuel, driver time, and vehicle wear.
+Longer routes naturally cost more, but the per-mile rate often decreases on routes this long compared to shorter trips.

 Season